Summy99/CS673-patient-intake/README.md

 5. Families or individuals in charge of the person with disabilities.
 # Backlog
 URL: https://www.pivotaltracker.com/n/projects/2677911
-1. As a person with disabilities I want the intake form to be user-friendly and concise so I won't feel overwhelmed providing information..
+1. As a person with disabilities I want the intake form to be user-friendly and concise so I won't feel overwhelmed providing information.. - Value = 1

-2. As an individual requiring aid for independent living, I want to be able to fill out the patient intake form electronically to provide my personal information and medical history.
+2. As an individual requiring aid for independent living, I want to be able to fill out the patient intake form electronically to provide my personal information and medical history. - Value = 1

-3. As a caregiver, I want the patient intake form to include emergency contact information for patients, in case of medical emergencies.
+3. As a caregiver, I want the patient intake form to include emergency contact information for patients, in case of medical emergencies. - Value = 1

 4. As a patient, I want to have the option to save my progress through the patient intake form and return to complete it at a later time.
+Value = 3

-5. As a patient, I want the intake form to be customizable so that I add information records specific to my particular case.
+5. As a patient, I want the intake form to be customizable so that I can add information records specific to my particular case. - Value = 2

-6. As a caregiver, I want the intake form to present a concise summary for the patient's case.
+6. As a caregiver, I want the intake form to present a concise summary for the patient's case. - Value = 1

-7. As a caregiver, I want the intake form to have integrated validation system that ensures that all required fields are completed before submission.
+7. As a caregiver, I want the intake form to have integrated validation system that ensures that all required fields are completed before submission. - Value = 1

-8. As a person with language barriers and has a need for multi-language support I want the intake form to be available in multiple languages so I can comfortably provide informatiom.
+8. As a person with language barriers and has a need for multi-language support I want the intake form to be available in multiple languages so I can comfortably provide informatiom. - Value = 1

-9. As a provider, I want to receive real-time notifications when a patient is referred to me.
+9. As a provider, I want to receive real-time notifications when a patient is referred to me. - Value = (pitch in here I have no clue)

-10. As a government agency, I want the system to generate and provide reports so I can monitor the effectiveness of the program to allocate resources accordingly.
+10. As a government agency, I want the system to generate and provide reports so I can monitor the effectiveness of the program to allocate resources accordingly. - Value = (Help!!)

 Rationale: